caddyserver/website/README.md

 2. `cd website`
 3. `caddy run`

+Your first time, you may be prompted for a password.
+This is so Caddy can serve the site over local HTTPS.

-You can then load [localhost:2015](http://localhost:2015) in your browser.
+You can then load [https://localhost](https://localhost) in your browser.